Nupurbb/student/Quiz.md

 ---
 ## Quiz About Us
 ## Question 1
-What is the capital of France?
+What is the name of my partner?

-A) London
+A) Anika
-B) Madrid
+B) Shriya
-C) Paris
+C) Sreeja
-D) Rome
+D) Aarti

 <details>
 <summary>Click to reveal the correct answer</summary>
-The correct answer is C) Paris.
+The correct answer is C) Sreeja.
 </details>

 ## Question 2
-Which planet is known as the "Red Planet"?
+What is my favorite animal?

-A) Venus
+A) dog
-B) Mars
+B) panda
-C) Jupiter
+C) cat
-D) Saturn
+D) rat

 <details>
 <summary>Click to reveal the correct answer</summary>
-The correct answer is B) Mars.
+The correct answer is B) panda.
 </details>

 ## Question 3
-Who wrote the play "Romeo and Juliet"?
+What Age did I start playing tennis?

-A) Mark Twain
+A) 6
-B) William Shakespeare
+B) 7
-C) Jane Austen
+C) 8
-D) Charles Dickens
+D) 9

 <details>
 <summary>Click to reveal the correct answer</summary>
-The correct answer is B) William Shakespeare.
+The correct answer is B) 7.
 </details>